josepfontm/EOVmitigation/README.md

 Our proposal:
 - PC-Informed Regression: In this publication, we proposed a method that uses the so-called EOV-Sensitive PCs as a surrogate of the Environmental and Operational variables driving the non-stationary behaviour in the DSFs.
 Hence, a regression model using EOV-Sensitive PCs as predictors and remaining PCs as explained variables.
 Previous works have explored the use of natural frequencies as surrogate variables for bridge damage detection [[3]](#3).

+### Pymodal:
+The EOV Procedures that can be found in this repo have been added to the [Pymodal library](https://github.com/grcarmenaty/pymodal), an on-going project from the [Group of Applied Mechanics and Advanced Manufacturing (GAM)](https://techtransfer.iqs.edu/grupos/applied-mechanics-and-advanced-manufacturing) at IQS School of Engineering-URL.

 ### References:
 <a id="1">[1]</a>